ggml-org/llama.vscode/resources/help.md

 - Embeddings server (if search_source tool is used)

 ### How to use it
+Llama Agent is still in development, but could produce some results with intlligent models with tools support.

+The best wey to prepare the environment for the agent is by selecting and Orchestra (group of models).
+So, below is the standard workflow:
-Select "Show Llama Agent" from llama-vscode menu or Ctrl+Shift+A
+1. Select "Show Llama Agent" from llama-vscode menu or Ctrl+Shift+A to show Llama Agent.
+2. Click "Orhestra" button and select orchestra, which supports agent, for your needes.
+This will download the required models and start llama.cpp servers with them.
+For the external servers (like OpenRouter) llama-vscode will ask for api key if needed.
+3. Write your request and send it with Enter or the Send button.

+Optional
+- You could add files to the context with the @ button.
+- You could select source code and activate the agent (Ctrl+Shift+A) to attache the selected lines to the contxt
+- You could choose the tools to be used from "Select Tools" button (on the right side of "New Chat" button).
+If you have installed and started MCP Servers in VS Code, their tools will be available for selection too.
+Don't forget to click the OK button after changing the tool selection.

+Click button "Stop Orchestra" to stop the servers.
+Click button "Selected Models" to show details about the selected models

-## Use as local AI runner (as LMStudio, Ollama, etc.)
+## Use as local AI runner (as LM Studio, Ollama, etc.)

 ### Overview
 llama-vscode could be used as a local AI runner (as LM Studio, Ollama, etc.) .
-Models are searched in huggingface.
+Models are searched in Huggingface.
 After a model is selected, llama-vscode automatically downloads it and starts a llama-server with it.
 With this the user could start chatting with an AI.

 ### How to use it
-1. Show Llama Agent panel (Ctrl+Shift+A or from llama-vscode menu)
+1. Show Llama Agent panel (Ctrl+Shift+A or from llama-vscode menu) and see the "Chat With AI" frame.
-2. Click "Install/Upgrade llama.cpp" button to install llama.cpp (if not yet done).
+2. Click "llama.cpp" button to install llama.cpp (if not yet done).
 The installation for Windows (with winget) and Mac (with brew) is automatic.
 For Linux, the user should do it manually ([download the latest llama.cpp package for Linux](https://github.com/ggml-org/llama.cpp/releases) and add the bin folder to the PATH)
-3. Click "Add Chat Model From Huggingface", enter search words to see a list of models, select a model, select quantization.
+3. Click "Add" button, enter search words to see a list of models from Huggingface, select a model, select quantization.
 If prefered - accept to start the model immediately. (not needed if the model is already added)
-4. Click "Select Model" button and select a button to run (not needed if the model is already started in the previous step)
+4. Click "Select" button and select a model to run (not needed if the model is already started in the previous step)
-5. Click "Chat With AI" button - a web page for chat with AI will be shown in VS Code
+5. Click "Chat" button - a web page for chat with AI will be shown in VS Code

 Enjoy talking with local AI.